Actions To Implement President Trump's Vision For Venezuelan Oil

 -

-On February 3, OFAC issued Venezuela GL 47, which authorises firms to sell US-origin diluent – a product essential for oil production – to Venezuela.
-This action provides significant benefit both to the Venezuelan people and to the US economy.
+On February 3, OFAC issued Venezuela GL 47, which authorizes firms to sell U.S.-origin diluent – a product essential for oil production – to Venezuela.
+This action provides significant benefit both to the Venezuelan people and to the U.S. economy.

 -

-On February 10, OFAC issued Venezuela GL 48, which authorises US firms to provide goods, equipment, and services for the Venezuelan oil and gas industry.
-By utilising this GL, US firms will play a critical role in repairing and upgrading Venezuela's oil and gas infrastructure for the benefit of the Venezuelan people.
+On February 10, OFAC issued Venezuela GL 48, which authorizes U.S. firms to provide goods, equipment, and services for the Venezuelan oil and gas industry.
+By utilizing this GL, U.S. firms will play a critical role in repairing and upgrading Venezuela's oil and gas infrastructure for the benefit of the Venezuelan people.

 -